dj75uk/hermetica/docs/specification-v0.1.md

 ---

+## 0. Nomenclature

+### 0.1 On the name "Hermetica"

+### 0.2 On the name "Aetherion"

+### 0.3 Definitions

+#### 0.3.1 FCU

+The FCU is the Hermetica hardware and software combined together to form a working, cohesive unit.
+It emcompasses the centralised control system and any communicating devices.

+#### 0.3.2 Flight Control Stack

+The Flight Control Stack is a centralised physical point, comprised of multiple vertically stacked PCB's with a common backbone header.
+Is is responsible for actually flying the airframe.

+#### 0.3.3 Backbone

+A vertically stacking header on each PCB in the Flight Control Stack to facilitate power distribution and signalling.

+#### 0.3.4 Stack Layer

+A physical PCB within the vertical Flight Control Stack.
+Each will have specific roles and responsibilities.

+#### 0.3.5 Node

+A physical PCB within the FCU, connected to, but external to the Flight Control Stack.
+Each will have specific roles and responsibilities.

 ## 1. Purpose

-Hermetica is a **modular, scalable flight control unit (FCU) platform** designed to support UAV systems ranging from hobbyist to industrial-grade deployments.
+Hermetica is a **modular, distributed, resiliant, scalable flight control unit (FCU) platform** designed to support UAV systems ranging from hobbyist to industrial-grade deployments.

 The system is intended to:
 - Provide **reliable real-time flight control**
 - Enable a **modular hardware + software ecosystem**
-- Establish **CAN-first architecture** for UAV systems
+- Establish **CAN-FD-first architecture** for UAV systems
 - Support progression toward **fully autonomous operation**

 ---